gambol99/kubernetes-platform/docs/docs/architecture/index.md

 ## Deployment Options

-Currently we support two deplopment options, standalone or hub and spoke.
+Currently we support two deployment options, standalone or hub and spoke.

 ### Standalone Installation